ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 Once I have everything else done, I plan to 3D print a housing for the Raspberry Pi and the other components.
 I'll likely attach this to the underside of the shelf.

+### Programming

+I imagine I will be using CRON to command a <a href="https://pypi.python.org/pypi/RPi.GPIO">
+RPi.GPIO</a> python script.
+Let's see how that develops.

 ### Now we wait